surbhi18/personal-website/content/publication/time-accuracy-tradeoffs-for-learning-a-relu-with-respect-to-gaussian-marginals/index.md

   - Equal contribution
 publication: Neural Information Processing Systems
 publication_short: NeurIPS (Spotlight)
-abstract: >-
-  We consider the problem of computing the best-fitting ReLU with respect to square-loss on a training set when the examples have been drawn according to a spherical Gaussian distribution (the labels can be arbitrary).
+abstract: "We consider the problem of computing the best-fitting ReLU with respect to square-loss on a training set when the examples have been drawn according to a spherical Gaussian distribution (the labels can be arbitrary).
 Let 𝗈𝗉𝗍<1 be the population loss of the best-fitting ReLU.
 We prove: